Invasion of Hanover (1757): Invasion

 The Weser and the fortresses at Hamelin, Minden, Nienburg and Bremen formed a natural line of defence.

-In early June 1757, the French army began to advance towards Hanover once it became clear that there was to be no negotiated agreement.
+In early June 1757, the French army began to advance towards Hanover once it became clear that there would be no negotiated agreement.
 The first skirmish between the two forces had taken place on 3 May.
-Part of the French army was delayed by the siege of Geldern which took three months to capture from its Prussian garrison of 800.
-The bulk of the French army advanced across the Rhine, advancing slowly because of the difficulties of logistics for moving an army estimated at 100,000.
+Part of the French army was delayed by the Siege of Geldern, which took three months to capture from its Prussian garrison of 800.
+The bulk of the French army advanced across the Rhine but advanced slowly because of the difficulties of logistics in moving an army estimated at 100,000.

-In the face of this advance, the smaller German Army of Observation retreated back across the River Weser into the territory of the Electorate of Hanover itself, while Cumberland tried to ready his troops.
+In the face of that advance, the smaller German Army of Observation retreated back across the River Weser into the territory of the Electorate of Hanover itself, and Cumberland tried to ready his troops.
 On July 2, the Prussian port of Emden fell to the French before a Royal Navy squadron sent to relieve it could reach there.
-This cut Hanover off from the Dutch Republic meaning that supplies from Britain could now only be shipped direct by sea.
-The French followed this up by seizing Cassel, securing their right flank.
+That cut Hanover off from the Dutch Republic and so supplies from Britain could now be shipped directly only by sea.
+The French followed that up by seizing Cassel, which secured their right flank.

 Battle of Hastenbeck

-By late July, Cumberland believed his army was ready for battle and adopted a defensive position around the village of Hastenbeck.
-The French won a narrow victory over him there, but as Cumberland retreated his force began to disintegrate as morale collapsed.
+By late July, Cumberland believed his army to be ready for battle and adopted a defensive position around the village of Hastenbeck.
+The French won a narrow victory over him there, but as Cumberland retreated, his force began to disintegrate as morale collapsed.
 Despite his victory, d'Estrées was shortly afterwards replaced as commander of the French army by the Duc de Richelieu, who had recently distinguished himself leading the French forces that had captured Minorca.
-Richelieu's orders followed the original strategy of taking total control of Hanover, and then turning west to offer assistance to the Austrians attacking Prussia.
+Richelieu's orders followed the original strategy of taking total control of Hanover and then turning west to offer assistance to the Austrians attacking Prussia.